Lotannaezeuko/hiit_app/README.md

 - We also frequently update our servers with new HIITs and workouts to choose from and explore.

+- A bug where users toggle the information off in the active-workouts screen and then restart their workout, appears.
+This does allow users to see their instructions for the remaining duration of the HIIT.
+This would need to be fixed.

 ## AI

 ### CSS Styling